 Satellite Link forms the bridge between Cloud Pak for Data as a Service and the data source.

 In the Satellite Locations dashboard, for each connection that you create by using a Satellite Link, a link

 - The host attach script expires one year from the creation date.
 To make sure that the hosts don't have authentication issues, download a new copy of the host attach script at least once per year.

 - Save the attach script in case you attach more hosts to the location in the future.
 If you generate a new host attach script, it detaches all the existing hosts.

 - Hosts can be reclaimed by detaching them from the Satellite location and reloading the operating system in the infrastructure provider.

 Configure a Secure Gateway

 The IBM Cloud Secure Gateway service provides a remote client to create a secure connection to a database that is not externalized to the internet.
-You can provision a Secure Gateway service in one service region and use it in Watson Studio instances that you provisioned in other regions.
+You can provision a Secure Gateway service in one service region and use it in service instances that you provisioned in other regions.
 After you create an instance of the Secure Gateway service, you add a Secure Gateway.

 To configure a secure gateway:

 - Configure a secure gateway from the Create connection screen: